brezhnyev/odrscenariomaker/README.md

 </pre>
 ![view](images/ODRSM_view.png)
 <br>
-Press H for help.
+**Press H for help**.
 This Help Dialog is provided by libQGLView and lists most of the mouse and keyboard combinations.
 Some of them are overwritten or disabled (ex.
-Esc is disabled not to quit on press).
+Esc is disabled to avoid quitting on press).
 Read about navigation in the Mouse tab of the help Window.
 Use Shift to pick up objects (left mouse click) and to set rotation pivot (right mouse click).
 Some useful keys are F, A and G. <br>

 When you open the ODRScenarioMaker there will be only one element available: Scenario.
 The scenario can be loaded, saved, cleaned or can be populated with Actors: Vehicles, Walkers and Sensors (now only Cameras).
 Adding Actor will place it in (0,0,0) of CS first.
 The Vehicles and Walkers **cannot be moved with mouse** to position them!
 To set position of Vehicle or Walker you will need to add Waypath to them and then to add Waypoints to the Waypaths.
 Cameras on the contrary can be set with mouse click since they dont have Waypaths (they dont move on their own).
 However cameras can be created on an active Vehicle or Walker (i.e. attached to an Vehicle or Walker) and hence be travelling in the scene.
 The location of Camera is always in relative CS (either relative to World or relative to Vehicle/Walker).
-Use Shift+Left Mouse to pick up and move the Waypoints.
+Use Shift+Left Mouse to pick up and move the Waypoints and Sensors.

 **USE Ctr+Z and Ctr+Y to undo and redo!!!
-At the moment the operations only applicable on adding, deleting objects and cleaning scenario.**
+At the moment the operations only applicable to adding, deleting objects and cleaning scenario.**

 ## Play back scenario
 To play back scenario there are two options available: